Oklahoma City Thunder accomplishments and records

 The Oklahoma City Thunder is a professional American basketball franchise based in Oklahoma City, Oklahoma.
 It plays in the Northwest Division of the Western Conference in the National Basketball Association (NBA).
 The franchise was the Seattle SuperSonics from 1967 to 2008 until relocated to Oklahoma City.
-The team plays its home games at the Chesapeake Energy Arena.
-The Thunder is owned by Professional Basketball Club LLC and coached by Billy Donovan, with Sam Presti as its General Manager.
+The team plays its home games at the Paycom Center.
+The Thunder is owned by Professional Basketball Club LLC and coached by Mark Daigneault, with Sam Presti as its General Manager.
 All records and achievements shown have been accomplished in Oklahoma City.

 This is a list of the accomplishments and records of the Oklahoma City Thunder following their move from Seattle, Washington where they were known as the Seattle SuperSonics.
 For the SuperSonics accomplishments and records see Seattle SuperSonics Records.

 Individual records

 Franchise leaders

 Bold denotes still active with team.

 Italic denotes still active but not with team.